AiMHi - Prince George Association for Community Living

 CARF Accreditation

-CARF has awarded AiMHi a 3–year accreditation for its Employment Planning Services, Organizational Employment Services, Community Employment Services, Host Family/ Shared Living Services, Respite Services, Community Housing Services, Supported Living Services, Community Integration, Community Youth Development Services, Early Childhood Development Services and Intensive Family Based Services.
+CARF has awarded AiMHi another 3–year accreditation for its Employment Planning Services, Community Employment Services, Community Housing and Shelters, Community Housing Service, Community Integration Services, Community Youth Development, Early Childhood Development, Host Family Service, Intensive Family Based Services, Respite Services (Child & Youth), Supported Living Services.

 This accreditation outcome, which represents the highest level of accreditation, is awarded to organizations that show substantial fulfillment of the standards established by CARF.
 An organization receiving a Three-Year Accreditation outcome has put itself through a rigorous peer review process and has demonstrated that its programs and services are of the highest quality, measurable, and accountable.
 Further, an organization accredited for three years clearly indicates that present conditions represent an established pattern of total operations that is likely to be maintained or improved in the foreseeable future.